Trust company: Canadian banking services

 In Canada, trust companies have historically provided many of the same services as the big-five banks.
 They are legally not banks, but hold a "near"-bank status which situates them legally very close to the US savings and loan associations, UK building societies or other non-bank deposit-taking institutions such as credit unions.

-According to the Canadian Office of the Superintendent of Financial Institutions, "trust and loan companies are financial institutions that operate under either provincial or federal legislation and conduct activities similar to those of a bank"..
+According to the Canadian Office of the Superintendent of Financial Institutions, "trust and loan companies are financial institutions that operate under either provincial or federal legislation and conduct activities similar to those of a bank".
 Deposits and GICs are insured by the Canadian Deposit Insurance Corporation in the same manner as bank deposits.

 While Canadian trust and loan companies nominally cannot accept retail deposits or issue debentures, they may receive money on deposit in trust, repayable on demand or after notice.
 As no statute prevents the companies from according chequing privileges to their depositors, effectively the trust companies are at liberty to receive monies which the depositor can treat much like bank savings or chequing accounts.
 The institution may then employ these assets (less a legally-required fractional reserve) to issue secured loans, such as mortgages.

 Once a common feature on Canada's retail banking landscape, free-standing retail trust companies are disappearing; the largest institutions have increasingly fallen prey to consolidation and takeover by the major banks.
 Prominent examples include Canada Trust (founded 1864 as Huron and Erie Savings and Loan Society, acquired by Toronto-Dominion Bank in 2000), Montreal Trust Company (established 1889, acquired by Scotiabank in 1994), National Trust Company (established 1898, acquired by Scotiabank in 1997) and Royal Trust (founded 1892, bought by Royal Bank of Canada in 1993).
+A few small or captive trust and loan companies, such as the Equitable Trust Company, B2B Trust and Civil Service Loan Corporation, have restructured to legally become federally-regulated banks.

 Unlike banks, Canadian trust companies can administer estates, trusts, and pension plans.
 Banks cannot conduct these activities unless they are done through a separately created trust subsidiary.
 In 2023, there were 43 federally-regulated trust companies in Canada but many of these were owned or controlled by banks or other institutions as subsidiaries.